DavidsonGroup/flexiplex/index.md

 # Tips to speed up flexiplex

 Flexiplex can be slow if checking against a large number of barcodes (>1000) in noisy reads.
-Below are a few ideas you can try to speed up barcode demulpiplexing:
+Below are a few ideas you can try to speed up barcode demultiplexing:
   1. Run flexiplex in barcode [discovery mode](#assigning-single-cell-long-reads-to-10x-3-cellular-barcodes-when-barcodes-are-unknown), then intersect the found barcodes with the known list to reduce the search space.
-  2. Flexiplex is not currently multi-threaded, but you can achieve parallel excecution manuualy by splitting the .fasta or .fastq into several smaller files and running flexiplex on each in parallel.
+  2. Flexiplex is not currently multi-threaded, but you can achieve parallel excecution manually by splitting the .fasta or .fastq into several smaller files and running flexiplex on each in parallel.
 The split linux command can help split files up.
   3. Reduce the tolerated edit distance of the flanking and barcode sequence (-f and -e flags)

 # Support or Contact